hgputnam/c4/docs/about/roadmap.md

 ## Beta-Testing Phase

 **Who**: Invite additional advanced users from other labs.
-We are interesting in labs who are willing to migrate the exising TIPCC compute nodes over to C4, e.g. labs will a single compute node
+We are interesting in labs who are willing to migrate the existing TIPCC compute nodes over to C4, e.g. labs will a single compute node

 **What**: Feature requests that were too complex for the alpha-testing phase will addressed.